Is SFTP just another data transfer protocol, and is it the same as FTPS? These answers may surprise you, so keep reading to find out.

 Organizations use SFTP for secure data transfer because it helps protect sensitive data and confidential information.
 By using SFTP, organizations are able to ensure that data is not exposed to potential risk, such as unauthorized access, data corruption, and other security threats.
 Additionally, because SFTP uses encryption to protect data during transfer, it ensures that data remains confidential and prevents attackers from intercepting it.
 It also provides an efficient method for organizations to securely exchange large amounts of data, which may be beneficial for remote file transfers.

-SFTP is a more secure alternative to email for file transfer, as email does not use encryption, which protects data from being viewed or modified in transit.
+SFTP is a more secure alternative to email for file transfer, as not all email services use encryption, which protects data from being viewed or modified in transit.
 Additionally, email does not offer authentication, which makes it more vulnerable to malicious actors.
 SFTP also offers greater speed and reliability compared to email.
 With SFTP, files are transferred directly from the sender to the recipient rather than being stored on a mail server, which can reduce the risk of data being tampered with or being leaked from the server.

 What Port Does SFTP Use?